Strongly connected orientations and integer lattices: Proof of

 \begin{proof}[Proof of \Cref{main-digraft}] Let $(D=(V,A),\zF)$ be a digraft.
 Our goal is to prove that $F(D,\zF)\cap \{0,1\}^A$ contains an integral basis for $\lin(F(D,\zF))$.
 To this end, we may assume that whenever $\delta^+(U)$ is a tight dicut, then $U$ belongs to $\zF$, by adding it to the family if necessary.
 Note that this operation does not change the face $F(D,\zF)$.

-\paragraph{Base case.} We shall proceed by induction.
+\paragraph{Base case.} We shall proceed by induction \b{on the number of vertices of the digraft}.
 If $(D,\zF)$ is a basic robust digraft, then $F(D,\zF)$ has the integer decomposition property, and $\aff(F(D,\zF))=\{x:Mx=\1\}$ for some $M\in \cZ^{m\times n}$ with $m\geq 1$, by \Cref{basic-robust-IDP}.
 It therefore follows from \Cref{IDP-integral-basis} that $F(D,\zF)\cap \{0,1\}^A$ contains an integral basis $B$ for $\lin(F(D,\zF))$, so we have proved the base case.
 For the induction step, let $(D,\zF)$ be a digraft that is either non-basic or basic non-robust.

 \paragraph{Non-basic case.} Assume in the first case that $(D,\zF)$ is not basic.
 Thus, by the maximality of $\zF$, there exists a tight dicut $\delta^+(U)$ such that $1<|U|<|V|-1$.
 Let $D_i=(V_i,A_i),i=1,2$ be the $(U,V\setminus U)$-contractions of $(D,\zF)$.
 By the induction hypothesis, $F(D_i,\zF_i)\cap \{0,1\}^{A_i}$ contains an integral basis $B_i$ for $\lin(F(D_i,\zF_i))$, for $i\in \{1,2\}$.
 Then by \Cref{basis-going-up} parts (1), (3) and (4), $B_1\odot B_2\subseteq F(D,\zF)\cap \{0,1\}^A$ is an integral basis for $\lin(F(D,\zF))$.